What Are the Benefits of Chapter 7 Bankruptcy in Louisville Kentucky?

 Chapter 7 Costs and Requirements

-Chapter 7 bankruptcy in Louisville is a much cheaper option where the debtor pays an upfront but much smaller attorney fee.
+Chapter 7 bankruptcy in Louisville is a much cheaper option than a Chapter 13.
+The debtor pays an upfront but much smaller attorney fee.
 In Louisville the average Chapter 7 costs about $1,200 for a single person and $1,400 for a couple in attorney fees.
 Attorney fees for a Chapter 7 bankruptcy should be about equal to the cost of an average new refrigerator.

 The attorney fees in a Chapter 13 are set and paid by the Court so you should always seek the best attorney in town.
 The cost to you in a Chapter 13 is the same for the best attorney in town or the worst.
 To maintain quality we only do about 15 cases or less a month.
-Some offices will do 100 cases a month prepared by a secretary.
-I personally prepare all the cases.
+Some offices will do 100 cases a month and cases are prepared by a secretary or paralegal.
+I personally prepare all my clients cases.

-There is a 335 filing fee and a short class must be taken before and after the case is filed.
+There is a 335 filing fee and a short class which must be taken before and after the case is filed.
 Always remember to take the second class.
 If you fail to take the second class, the case will close without a discharge and creditors will be able to start collections all over again.
 You can reopen the case and file the Debtor Education certificate after the case closes.
-But you would have to pay a second filing fee and about 300 in additional attorney fees for the additional work to reopen the case.
+But you would have to pay a second filing fee and about 300 in additional attorney fees for the additional work to file motions to reopen the case and submit the certificate.

 The Bankruptcy Stay